Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 This will walk through the process of creating the required end-to-end intra-domain integration tests to validate the employee CRUD APIs.

-The [`Beef.Test.NUnit`](../../../tools/Beef.Test.NUnit/README.md) provides the integration testing capabilities that will be leveraged.
-The underlying documentation describes these capabilities and the approach in greater detail.
+[`UnitTestEx`](https://github.com/Avanade/unittestex) provides the unit and intra-domain integration testing capabilities that will be leveraged.
+The underlying documentation within describes these capabilities and the approach in greater detail.

 <br/>

 ## Project structure

-The overall `My.Hr.Test` solution was created with the following; the existing `PersonTest.cs` and `PersonValidatorTest.cs` should be removed (deleted).
+The overall `My.Hr.Test` solution was created with the following; the existing `PersonTest.cs`, `PersonValidatorTest.cs` and `A270_GetByArgs_RefDataText-Response.json` file should be removed (deleted).

 ```
 └── Apis
   └── FixtureSetup.cs                            <- leave; contains key logic to set up database
   └── PersonTest.cs                              <- remove
 └── Data
   └── Data.yaml                                  <- leave; will replace contents
+└── Resources
+  └── A270_GetByArgs_RefDataText-Response.json   <- remove
 └── Validators
   └── PersonValidatorTest.cs                     <- remove
+└── ImplicitUsings.cs                            <- leave; contains all the requisite global using statements
 ```

 <br/>